mariodj0/LIFE-wellness-extended_backend/README.md

 Logo design was generated from stable diffusion.
-Logo icons and code snippet for head for webite was from [Favican](https://favicon.io/)
+Logo icons and code snippet for head for webite was from [Favican](https://favicon.io/) Icons for the myservices.php page was from [flaticon.com](https://www.flaticon.com/free-icons/yoga) Yoga icons created by monkik - Flaticon

 ### Code Snippets
 For HTML, CSS, and JavaScript code snippets, the following resources were referenced: